LeoMSSilva/Feedget/web/readme.md

 **Vite** to manage the entire application.

+**Vitejs plugin react swc** to speed up the build and auto reload in dev of the application.

 **Typescript** as a programming language used through the **reactJs** framework and transpiled to **javascript**.

 **React dom** to route application navigation.

+**Axios** to make requests to the application back-end.

 **TailwindCss** together with **postcss** and **autoprefixer** to style the web application.

+**Tailwindcss forms** for the forms part in tailwind.

 **Tailwind scrollbar** to handle web page scrollbar.